A Google Wifi vs. Nest Wifi comparison is a good place to start if you're looking for one of the best mesh Wi-Fi systems around.

 The biggest differences between the Google and Nest versions of Google's mesh system are in performance and range, with the newer Nest Wifi offering faster throughput and larger coverage areas across the board.

-The Google Wifi offered maximum throughput of 464.4 Mbps, which is still fairly impressive for an affordable mesh Wi-Fi system.
+The Google Wifi offered maximum throughput of 464.4 Mbps, still fairly impressive for an affordable mesh Wi-Fi system.
 But the Nest Wifi stepped that up substantially, with a top throughput of 653.2Mbps.
 That even tops some of the Wi-Fi 6 models on our best mesh routers page.

 The Nest Wifi also offers better range, translating into larger coverage areas with the same number of units.
 Where a single Google Wifi unit covered 1,500 square feet, the Nest Wifi router covers 2,200 square feet.
 Adding a second or third unit only increases expanded range further, as indicated in the chart below.